Hong Kong Express Rail Link: Service

-The XRL HK Section will only serve the West Kowloon Terminus.
-Trains will run to Guangzhou South Station in the Shibi Township of the Panyu District in southern Guangzhou through three intermediate stations, namely, Futian, Longhua (Shenzhen North) and Humen.
-The expected travel time between Guangzhou South and West Kowloon stations is estimated to be 1 hour and 18 minutes, up from the previously announced 47 minutes with a total distance of 142 kilometers.
+The XRL HK Section only serves the West Kowloon Terminus.
+Trains run to Guangzhou South Station in the Shibi Township of the Panyu District in southern Guangzhou through three intermediate stations, namely, Futian, Shenzhen North and Humen.
+The expected travel time between Guangzhou South and West Kowloon stations was estimated to be 1 hour and 18 minutes based on the first trial run, up from the previously announced 47 minutes with a total distance of 142 kilometers.

 Shenzhen North station was opened on 22 June 2011 and the service was extended to Futian station on 30 December 2015.

 Trains departing from Hong Kong may have destinations beyond Guangzhou, through the Wuguang High-Speed Railway and the Shiwu High-Speed Railway, or via Shenzhen North to Hangzhou and Shanghai through the Xiashen Railway and the Huhangyong Railway.

 The total distance of the Hong Kong section was planned to be 26 kilometres, most of which through tunnels.
 The dedicated track will enable a top speed of 200 km/h; the expected travel time from Kowloon to Shenzhen's Futian station is 14 minutes.

 Service between Guangzhou South and Shenzhen North stations started on 26 December 2011.
 The extension to Futian station, originally scheduled for 2012, was delayed until on 30 December 2015 for Futian and the 3rd quarter of 2018 during the planning process for West Kowloon Terminus.

+From January 2020, the line was closed owing to the COVID-19 pandemic and the border restrictions between Hong Kong and mainland China.
+The line did not reopen until January 2023.
+From June 2024, the line will be used by long-distance high-speed sleeper trains to Beijing and Shanghai.

+In 2024, it was announced that the Guangzhou–Kowloon through trains operated by MTR and China Railway Guangzhou Group had been discontinued, with the General Administration of Customs stating that high-speed passenger trains have effectively met the travel needs of passengers between the mainland and Hong Kong.
+These intercity services had been suspended from early 2020 owing to the COVID-19 pandemic.

+List of stations

 Controversies

 The completion of the XRL HK section had been delayed on multiple occasions and continuously ran over budget, attracting criticisms from many Hong Kong protestors.
-Being part of the Chinese Rail Link network, with the start of commercial operations in the Hong Kong section, the Chinese authorities have created checkpoints both on the trains to Hong Kong and at the Hong Kong West Kowloon railway station, in a "Mainland Port Area" where Chinese criminal laws can be legally enforced for the first time in Hong Kong territory, as part of the bill passed in June 2018.
+Being part of the Chinese Rail Link network, with the start of commercial operations in the Hong Kong section, the Chinese authorities have created checkpoints both on the trains to Hong Kong and at the Hong Kong West Kowloon railway station, in a "Mainland Port Area" where Chinese criminal laws can be legally enforced for the first time in Hong Kong territory, as part of the bill passed in June 2018, which was criticized as an erosion of the one country, two systems principle.